The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 Even the best composting toilet or “Eco-Loo”, requires a more hands-on approach to managing human waste than the “flush it and forget it” system traditionally used.
 And, to ignore a composting toilet if something goes wrong with the system such as urine getting into the poo, would not be a particularly pleasant task.

 Emptying loo compost bins is quite safe to do if the compost has been stored for more than nine months.
-The chances of a pathogen still being alive by then is very low, and experts say that the risk is about the same as handling soil from the garden.
-But, clearly very few people could wait that long!
+The chances of a pathogen still being alive by then are very low, and experts say that the risk is about the same as handling soil from the garden.
+But, clearly, very few people could wait that long!

 Is it time to empty out your composting toilet and you’re not quite sure what to do with the pee and poop in there?
 There is conflicting information about where you can and can’t empty your toilet, and local regulations will vary.